Juni4567/gamier-gatsby-starter/src/pages/blog/how-to-remove-footer-copyright-text-from-the-faster-template.md

   Do you want to remove Footer Copyright Text from the Faster Template?
 Here is the simple 5 step guide to remove footer copyright text from Faster template
 ---
 In this tutorial, I am going to show you how to remove footer copyright text from faster template by templatesyard free blogger template.
 You need to have basic knowledge of HTML/CSS and JavaScript.
 If you are comfortable with these three languages and want to learn something interesting then follow along.
-You are lazy like me? you can have the nulled version of templatesyard free blogger template.
+You are lazy like me? you can have the nulled version of templatesyard blogger template.
 Simply just like our Facebook page and subscribe to our news feed.
 Send us a message and we will email the nulled faster template to you real quick, promise ;).
-You can view live Demo of the nulled faster theme.
+You can view live Demo of the [nulled faster theme](https://gamier-sora-jobs.blogspot.com/).

-## \*\*Step 1: Install the faster template by templatesyard free blogger template
+## **Step 1: Install the faster template by templatesyard free blogger template**

-\*\*

 You need to have the free version of the theme installed.
 Don’t worry if you don’t want to test this on your main blog.
 You can simply create a new blog and install the free version of the faster template there.
 After installing the faster template you need to view your blog to see the template applied.